 Next we have a Super U-tube.
 Essentially, this is a straight 27 inch tube that is bent in the shape of a "U".
 The diameter is 2 inches.
 This tube is proving to work extremely well with average powered Rife systems of 100 to 200 watts.
 This tube lights extremely easily and is very stable....more so than the straight version and offers the same advantages as the straight versions of the Super Tube.
 You also have the big advantage of the space saving features of the U configuration.

-One of the new tubes in our SuperTube lineup is a recently developed Pyrex SuperTube for use with high voltage systems like the EMEM 3 or similar.
+One of the new tubes in the SuperTube catagory is a recently developed Pyrex SuperTube for use with high voltage systems like the EMEM 3 or similar.
 This tube is essentially the same size as our original SuperTube except that it comes with internal electrodes to which you can attach your high voltage lead-in wires.
 This tube is shown below in the energized and unenergized state.

-And again due to serious interest, we have developed yet another SuperTube.
+Due to serious interest, yet another SuperTube has beern developed.
 This tube has only one internal electrode at one end.
 The idea here is to have this tube used with one of the several hand held plasma tube devices currently available.
 And I think it should do a pretty good job due to it's size and the coverage it can provide.
 The tube is pictured below.

-Now that we've started to get into the big tubes, presented below is a special order design that measures 40 inches end to end and has a special tapered shape with a 3 inch ball in the center. the taper is intended to concentrate the plasma beam.
+Now that we've started to get into the big tubes, presented below is a special design that measures 40 inches end to end and has a special tapered shape with a 3 inch ball in the center. the taper is intended to concentrate the plasma beam.
 The tube is shown below.
 It is designed to be energized by using 2 inch dia. copper collars that fit over the "protrusions" at each end.
-Don't have a name for it yet, so if anyone has any suggestions, please pass them along...maybe I should run a naming contest.
+Don't have a name for it yet, so if anyone has any suggestions, please pass them along...
 Some have called it the "Bow Tie" tube.

 This tube measures 40 inches end to end and is filled with Argon.
 Note the pen below the tube for size comparison.

-Now that we're on the topic of big tubes, here's one for the books.
-This tube was made for a special order for a client in Europe.
-It measures 48 inches long and is 4 inches in diameter...pretty big even by our standards...I'm sure glad I don't have to pay the shipping on this one!
+Since we're on the topic of big tubes, here's one for the books.
+This tube was made for an experementer in Europe.
+It measures 48 inches long and is 4 inches in diameter...pretty big even by our standards.
 The tube is fabricated from Pyrex glass.
 It comes with two internal electrodes to allow easy energizing of the tube and is filled with an Argon/Neon gas mix.
 See the pictures below.